Dell XPS 13 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

-One of the best Dell XPS Black Friday deals we’ve seen in a while has arrived: A massive $320 discount on the Dell XPS 13, dropping the price from $1050 to only $730.
+This is one of the best Dell XPS Black Friday deals we’ve seen so far: A massive $300 discount on the Dell XPS 13, dropping the price from $950 to only $650.
 Like most of the Black Friday laptop deals, there’s only a small amount of stock set aside for this particular offer.
 In fact, Dell Black Friday deals have been selling out so fast, like almost all of the best Black Friday deals that have surfaced so far, that there’s a chance this discount won’t even last until the end of the day.
 So what are you waiting for?
 Read on to find out more about this incredible Dell XPS 13 Black Friday deal and shop now!

 Today’s Best Dell XPS 13 Black Friday Deal 2021